FIWARE-Ops/docs.TourGuide/doc/creating-application-dashboards/how-to-find-widgets-and-other-components-for-your-dashboard.md

-The Wirecloud community has already made available an ever-growing catalogue of widgets, operators and pre-built mashups that help you to create your application dashboards.
+The WireCloud community has already made available an ever-growing catalogue of widgets, operators and pre-built mashups that help you to create your application dashboards.
 Some of them take advantage of other GEris like Kurento, CKAN or Orion.
 As an example, the Kurento catalogue